11BelowStudio/UntitledVoltorbFlipClone/Complied Versions/UntitledVoltorbFlipClone Zipped/README.txt

     so you should bear that in mind if you're going for a high score.

 ### Super Helpful Informative Tips
-* If a row/column has 0 bombs in it, there is 0 risk of you revealing all the cards in that column
+* If a row/column has 0 bombs in it, it is safe to reveal all the cards in that row/column​
 * If a row/column has 5 bombs in it (somehow), don't bother touching it.
 * If the sum of the points and the bombs in a row/column is equal to 5, all the point cards in that row/column will be 1s.